CEED/libCEED/README.md

 The following copyright applies to each file in the CEED software suite, unless otherwise stated in the file:

-> Copyright (c) 2017, Lawrence Livermore National Security, LLC.
-Produced at the
+> Copyright (c) 2017-2023, Lawrence Livermore National Security, LLC and other CEED contributors.
-> Lawrence Livermore National Laboratory.
-LLNL-CODE-734707.
-All Rights reserved.
+> All rights reserved.

 See files LICENSE and NOTICE for details.